 Select what you want to import

 Select which portfolios from the selected EDM you want to import into SpatialKey and the target currency to convert values to.

 Understand what’s pulled from the selected EDM

 EDM fields pulled include address information, peril specific values, limits and deductibles, primary building characteristics, and some secondary characteristics.
-If available, policy information will also be pulled, including policy terms, underwriter name, branch, LOB, and inception and expiration dates.
+If available, policy information will also be pulled, including policy terms (including special conditions), underwriter name, branch, LOB, and inception and expiration dates.
 Contact us for additional details.